kithminrw/kithminrw/README.md

 I'm a Masters Student (MASc) in Electrical and Computer Engineering (ECE) at The University of British Columbia.
 I like to work on interesting projects in the areas of Electronics, Silicon Photonics, Sensors and Biosensors, CMOS IC Design, and Machine Learning Tools for Hardware Design and Simulation.

-- 🔭 I’m currently working on designing sensors on Silicon Photonics Chips.
+- 🔭 I’m currently working on designing sensors on Silicon Photonics Chips and Microfluidic Control Systems.
 - 👯 I’m looking to collaborate on projects in the intersection of Machine Learning, Biomedical Engineering and Hardware Design Automation.
+I have colloborated on [gdsfactory](https://gdsfactory.github.io/gdsfactory/) during an internship.
 - ⚡ Fun fact: I find myself being more drawn to software+AI than to hardware as I grow older.
 Not certain I can explain why since I have been doing hardware for 10+ years. :)

 #### Languages and Tools: